reubenberghan/javascript-dev-env/README.md

 # javascript-dev-env
 [![Build Status](https://travis-ci.org/reubenberghan/javascript-dev-env.svg?branch=master)](https://travis-ci.org/reubenberghan/javascript-js-dev-env)

 The aim of this repo is to provide a starter kit for the development of front-end JavaScript applications.
+This starter kit uses the React library for the front-end application.

 It provides the necessary packages, files and scripts to:
 - transpile app, test and build pipeline JavaScript using Babel